Skip to content

 }

-• loading: brief; the underlying LanguageModel.create() is in flight.
-Sends issued during this state await creation internally.
+• loading: the underlying LanguageModel.create() is in flight. session is null until creation succeeds.

 • ready: session is non-null.
 Iterate session.sendStreaming(...), call session.send(...), session.abort(), or session.destroy() (the hook also destroys on unmount).